vivrii/Autohotkey/README.md

 This shortcut will immediately switch to the desktop at an index represented by the number pressed.
 Uses the key order so 1 == index 0 and 0 == index 10.

+## Win + Shift + [1-9, 0]
+This shortcut will immediately switch to the desktop at an index represented by the number pressed while also bringing the currently focused window with you.
+Uses the key order so 1 == index 0 and 0 == index 10.

 ## On WM_DISPLAYCHANGE

 ### monitor count changed to be 1: